NTIG-Uppsala/Fjellporten/_dev_info/how_to_switch_between_databases.md

-# How To Switch Between Databases
+# How To Switch Between Databases (for testing purposes)

 ## Connection Info